cupofteame/DiscordMC/README.md

 1. Place the plugin JAR in your server's `plugins` folder
 2. Start the server to generate the config file
-3. Edit `plugins/DiscordMC/config.yml` with your Discord bot token, channel ID, and MongoDB connection details
+3. Edit `plugins/DiscordMC/config.yml` with your Discord bot token, channel IDs, and MongoDB connection details
 4. Restart the server or reload the plugin

 ## Commands